-This testing technique is primarily being used to reject software build(s) and declare it unstable for further testing, at first sight.
-Basically, a non-exhaustive type of testing that does not involves any in-depth testing rather considers and evaluates basic functionalities like such as if it is able to install and run, proper navigation between different pages, responsiveness of GUI features and many similar basic operations.
+It is termed as a build verification testing, as it is primarily used to reject software build(s) and declare it unstable for further testing, at first sight.
+Basically, it is a non-exhaustive type of testing that does not involve any in-depth testing, rather it considers and evaluates the basic functionalities, such as if it is able to install and run, proper navigation between different pages, responsiveness of GUI features and many similar basic operations.

 Before moving forward, let's have a small overview of build or software builds to make smoke testing concept more easy and clear.

 Build is a version of a software application which is still under testing.
 It may be seen as the bundled integration of programming codes in an executable format which is passed over to the testing team, in order to evaluate the corresponding functionalities of the software under development (SUT).